alissa613/BlinCsinC/README.md

     - sudo apt-get fbi
     - sudo apt-get feh
   - Transfer image_display_test.py file (located in /src/assets/) into /home/pi on Raspberry Pi
+  -Find your pi's ip address from the terminal
+    -type ifconfig
+    -record the number labelled inet of format 192.168.X.X

 Change in code:
   - Before running anything, change the path in /src/assets/test.js to match your location for displayImage.bat on your machine!
+  - Change the "192.168.1.15" inside of displayImage.bat to your 192.168.X.X recorded earlier

  To run in dev:
   - ng serve